flashwing-04/showtime-website-project-archive/content/ss22/master/m3-geolocation/_features.md

 ## Settings

 The settings, which are also accessed via the menu button, allow users to turn notifications on or off.
-To filter notifications they can choose to only turn on notifications for certain categories.
+To filter notifications, they can choose to only turn on notifications for certain categories.
 It is also possible to change the language in the settings.
 {{<image src="app-settings.gif" alt="app settings" caption="Settings">}}